crev-dev/rblake2sum/README.md

 Like `sha256sum`, but for directories, and using `blake2`.

-The recursive file-system algorihtm used is described in a underlying library [crev-recursive-digest](https://github.com/crev-dev/recursive-digest).
+The recursive file-system algorithm used is described in a underlying library [crev-recursive-digest](https://github.com/crev-dev/recursive-digest).

-Under the hood it uses [`walkdir`](https://crates.io/crates/walkdir) and [`blake2`](https://crates.io/crates/blake2), with an efficient IO handling, which makes it fast.
+Under the hood, it uses [`walkdir`](https://crates.io/crates/walkdir) and [`blake2`](https://crates.io/crates/blake2), with efficient IO handling, which makes it fast.

 ## Using